 Oakland volunteers add beauty and character to the streets by adopting and adorning city-owned litter containers with tile mosaics and painted murals.
 See http://oaklandwiki.org/Mosaic_Tile_Trash_Cans for examples of some of these projects.

-If you would like to adopt a litter container or paint a mural on a utility box or other public space, please complete the Adopt a Spot form and the Litter Container Rules form.
-Send these back with a description or drawing of the art to be installed.
+If you would like to adopt a litter container or paint a mural on a utility box or other public space, please complete the Adopt a Spot form with a description or drawing of the art to be installed.
 Once your application is approved you can begin work on the project.
 Here is a video that shows you how it's done http://www.youtube.com/watch?v=TCL4I7shWx8.

 Adopt a Storm Drain